-- Managing passwords and permissions are very critical for maintaining database security.
-This job is usually performed by security personnel who maintain an access control list of manage passwords and other dual or multiple authentications.
+- Managing passwords and permissions is very critical for maintaining database security.
+This job is usually performed by security personnel who maintain an access control list of managed passwords and other dual or multiple authentications.

 - Implementing the isolation of sensitive databases will always make access to the database very difficult.
 Any unauthorized person will not find it easy to identify the sensitive database and in some instances may not even know that such a thing exists.

 - There is a need to put change management in place and this will help to outline all the processes that will be used to protect databases during any changes.
-It is very necessary to document the changes made and this is necessary for protecting the corporate database.
+It is very necessary to document the changes made and this is necessary to protect the corporate database.

 - Conducting database auditing is quite important and requires regular reading of the log files of the application and the database.
 This log is usually used for audit purposes like knowing who accessed the database when it was accessed and what action was performed on the database.

-While the enforcement of database security may not be easy, but the practices are very pivotal for every company that put the security of their resources as paramount.
+While enforcement of database security may not be easy, the practices are very pivotal for every company that puts the security of their resources as paramount.

-Given below is the effect of database leak from an unprotected organization:
+Given below is the effect of a database leak from an unprotected organization:

 - Damaging Effect on the Brand: Whenever a breach is confirmed on a company, then it usually affects the brand and reputation of the organization as customers and business partners will lose trust and faith in the company protecting their data.
 The negative effect is very disastrous as many people will back out from patronizing them.

-- Damaging Effect on Business Continuity: Many firms that were hit by database intrusion never came out good from the attack while some could not operate until the breach is put to a close.
+- Damaging Effect on Business Continuity: Many firms that were hit by database intrusion never came out well from the attack, while some could not operate until the breach was put to a close.
 This effect has closed so many businesses, that’s the very reason why every organization must buy the idea of database security into their business continuity plan (BCP).